-The penalty for each parent is £60 for each child if paid within 21 days of receipt of the notice, rising to £120 if paid after 21 days but within 28 days of receipt of the notice (service by post is deemed to have been effected, unless the contrary is proved, on the second working day after posting the notice by first class post).
+The penalty for each parent issued with a Penalty Notice is £120 for each child, however if paid within 21 days of receipt of the notice, it is reduced to £60.
+(Service by post is deemed to have been effected, unless the contrary is proved, on the second working day after posting the notice by first class post).

-All penalties are paid to the LA and revenue generated is retained to administer the system and contribute towards 5444 prosecutions.

-If the penalty is not paid in full by the end of the 28 day period Essex Attendance Compliance Team will either prosecute for the offence to which the notice applies or withdraw the notice.
-The prosecution is not for non-payment of the notice but is a prosecution for irregular school attendance - Education Act 1996 Section 444 (1)
+All penalties are paid to the LA and revenue generated is retained to administer the system and contribute towards s444 prosecutions following the non-payment of the Penalty Notice.
+If the penalty is not paid in full by the end of the 28 day period, the Attendance Compliance Team will either prosecute for the offence to which the notice applies or withdraw the notice.
+The prosecution is not for non-payment of the notice but is a prosecution for irregular school attendance - Education Act 1996 Section 4441.

 There is no statutory right of appeal against the issuing of a penalty notice.
+WITHDRAWAL OF PENALTY NOTICE